The Price Is Right: Taping

-On some episodes, all members of the audience receive a prize from a sponsor or celebrity guest; those prizes are usually mentioned in the Showcase (such as a complimentary slice of Papa John's Pizza, an NHL Winter Classic game puck, a couples' gift box from Hershey's or a book authored by a guest).
+On some episodes, all members of the audience receive a prize from a sponsor or celebrity guest; those prizes are usually mentioned in the Showcase (such as a complimentary slice of Papa John's Pizza, an NHL Winter Classic game puck, a couples' gift box from Hershey's or book authored by a guest).
 Television and Internet viewers have also been directed to the show's official website to enter a drawing for a similar prize offered to all viewers or another prize related to the special offer (such as the Rock of Ages signed CD).
 Some episodes are taped "out-of-order" so that a specific episode will air after other episodes have aired.
 Notably, the Christmas Week episodes are usually taped in early December outside of the regular rotation.
 An episode may be taped out-of-order if a prize package or episode theme reflects an event that is taking place close to the date that episode will air (primarily with CBS properties such as the NFL, and NCAA March Madness).
 Other episodes may be aired out of order because of game-related incidents or situations beyond the network's control.
 Most instances of episodes airing out of order occur when the show is taped far in advance or when a natural disaster recently occurred at a trip venue featured in an episode.
 A Season 53 episode recorded in June 2024 was broadcast 390 days later in July 2025.
 A Season 51 episode taped in December 2022 and scheduled to be broadcast in February 2023, was broadcast two months before into Season 52 in November 2023 because of numerous disasters to two trip venues.

 On March 8, 2023, it was announced that The Price Is Right would relocate from Television City after season 51 due to the $1.25 billion refurbishment and expansion of the facility by its new owner Hackman Capital.
 The program will move to Haven Studios, a new facility in the Atwater Village neighborhood of Los Angeles.
 Sister program Let's Make a Deal will also move to Haven.
 Taping commenced in late July 2023 from the new studio.
 Barker died at age 99 on August 26, 2023, almost three months before the last episode ever to be filmed in his namesake studio had aired.
 On the next scheduled taping on August 28, 2023, segments for a tribute to Barker that aired on August 31, 2023, were filmed at Haven Studios on the new set, marking the first time portions of the new studio were seen on broadcast.